Precanonical quantization and the Schr\"odinger wave functional revisited: Abstract

 \section{Abstract}

-We address the long-standing issue of the relation between the Schr\"odinger functional representation in quantum field theory and the approach of precanonical field quantization which requires neither a distinguished time variable nor infinite-dimensional spaces of field configurations.
-The functional Schr\"odinger equation is derived in the limiting case $\varkappa\rightarrow\delta(0)$ from the Dirac-like covariant generalization of the Schr\"odinger equation within the precanonical quantization approach, where the constant $\varkappa$ of the dimension of the inverse spatial volume naturally appears on dimensional grounds.
-An explicit expression of the Schr\"odinger wave functional as a continuous product of precanonical wave functions on the finite-dimensional covariant configuration space of the field and space-time variables is obtained.
+We address the issue of the relation between the canonical functional Schr\"odinger representation in quantum field theory and the approach of precanonical field quantization proposed by the author, which requires neither a distinguished time variable nor infinite-dimensional spaces of field configurations.
+We argue that the standard functional derivative Schr\"odinger equation can be derived from the precanonical Dirac-like covariant generalization of the Schr\"odinger equation under the formal limiting transition $\gamma^0\varkappa\rightarrow\delta(\mbox{\bf 0})$, where the constant $\varkappa$ naturally appears within the precanonical quantization as the inverse of a small ``elementary volume" of space.
+We obtain a formal explicit expression of the Schr\"odinger wave functional as a continuous product of the Dirac algebra valued precanonical wave functions, which are defined on the finite-dimensional covariant configuration space of the field variables and space-time variables.